bramley/phplist-plugin-common/README.md

 Requires php version 5.3 or later.

 ### Set the plugin directory ###
-You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
+The default plugin directory is `plugins` within the phplist `admin` directory but you can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
-The benefit of this is that plugins will not be affected when you upgrade phplist.
+The benefit of this is that installed plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###
-The recommended way to install is through the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-common/archive/master.zip`.
+The recommended way to install is through the Plugins page (menu Config > Manage plugins) using the package URL `https://github.com/bramley/phplist-plugin-common/archive/master.zip`.

 In phplist releases 3.0.5 and earlier there is a bug that can cause a plugin to be incompletely installed on some configurations (<https://mantis.phplist.com/view.php?id=16865>).
 Check that these files are in the plugin directory.
 If not then you will need to install manually.
 The bug has been fixed in release 3.0.6.